Find Swedish best practice

 The Swedish island of Gotland has experienced a severe water crisis in recent years, negatively affecting tourism and local businesses.
 To address this problem, innovative circular water solutions are being tested and evaluated in the area of Storsudret in southern Gotland.

-The district Augustenborg has been rebuilt during the last 20 years to manage problems with flooding and socioeconomic challenges.
-By planning and rebuilding through solutions based on ecosystem services, the area is now an attractive district that managed well during the flooding in 2014.
-Augustenborg is now an excellent example of a successful sustainable makeover of an urban district.
+The Augustenborg district in Malmö was ambitiously rebuilt to manage flooding problems and socioeconomic challenges.
+As a result of solutions based on ecosystem services, the area is now an attractive neighbourhood and an example of a successful sustainable makeover of an urban district.

-Within Umeå municipality there are a total of 19 wastewater treatment plants.
-The largest, Umeå Wastewater Treatment Plant, takes care of wastewater from households and various businesses in Umeå and surrounding villages.
-Every year, it receives about 13 million cubic meters of waste water, containing about 3000 tons of organic material and about 80 tonnes of phosphorus.
-The process of cleaning water demands a lot of energy, but the plant also produce biogas which gives 23 000 kWh per day.
+Umeå Municipality has a total of 19 wastewater treatment plants.
+The largest handles waste water from households and various companies in the area.
+Every year, it receives about 13 million cubic metres of waste water, containing 3,000 tonnes of organic material and 80 tonnes of phosphorus.
+And every day it produces 23,000 kWh of biogas.